Fundratios is the charity fundraising benchmarking project which we operate in conjunction with the Institute of Fundraising.

 1. Introduction and Overview

 Fundratios is designed to help all charities, both large and small, to fundraise more effectively by producing a comprehensive analysis of all aspects of fundraising.
-This document summarises the key findings of the most recent project.
+This document sets out to summarise the key findings of the study, in order for the results to be incorporated in fundraising activity.

-Seventeen charities with a total income of £1.13 billion participated in the study.
-The average year-end of those taking part was March 2013.
+Twenty seven charities with a total income of £2.3 billion participated in the study.

 2. Sources of Voluntary Income

-Chart 1 below shows a simplified analysis of the main sources of voluntary income.
-For charities in the latest Fundratios report, Legacies provided 32% of total voluntary income.
-The remaining 68% was actively fundraised.
+Chart 1 shows a simplified analysis of the main sources of voluntary income.
+Legacies provided 35% of total voluntary income despite a fall of 3.4% on the previous year’s figures.
+The remaining 65% is actively fundraised, with an excellent annual growth of 10.1%.

 3. Revenue Growth